- Check the energy efficiency of your home

-- Using smart technology to control your heating could save up to £75 a year
+- Use smart technology to control your heating

-- Turning off lights when you’re not in the room could save £15 a year
+- Turn off lights when you’re not in the room

-- Spending one less minute in the shower each day could save £8 a year, per person
+- Spend one less minute in the shower each day

-- Doing one less load of laundry a week could save you £8 a year
+- Do one less load of laundry a week

-- Filling the kettle with just the right amount of water could save £6 a year
+- Fill the kettle with just the right amount of water

 Switch energy provider